MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/index.md

 ---
 title: "Styling Xamarin.Forms Apps using XAML Styles"
-description: "Using styles to customize appearance" ms.prod: xamarin ms.assetid: 344A34AA-B19A-4765-BC8A-875D9A6B5EA8 ms.technology: xamarin-forms
+description: "This guide explains how to customize the appearance of a Xamarin.Forms application by using XAML styles." ms.prod: xamarin ms.assetid: 344A34AA-B19A-4765-BC8A-875D9A6B5EA8 ms.technology: xamarin-forms